Tobias Walter

-Tobias Walter is a German field hockey player who plays as a goalkeeper for Belgian club Braxgata.
+Tobias Walter is a German former field hockey player who played as a goalkeeper.
 He played a total of 58 matches for the German national team from 2015 to 2019.

 Club career

 Walter started playing hockey at Frankenthal and in 2007 he switched to Dürkheimer HC, who he left in 2009 for Mannheimer HC.
 He moved to Harvestehude in 2012.
 After six seasons with Harvestehude, he moved to Belgium to play for Dragons in Brasschaat.
 After three seasons he left Dragons to play for Braxgata.
-There he is a coach for the U16G1.
+In May 2024 it was announced he would join Oranje-Rood in the Netherlands from the 2024–25 season onwards to replace the leaving Pirmin Blaak.

 International career

 Walter made his debut for the senior national team in March 2015 in a test match against Great Britain.
 In December 2018, he was nominated for the FIH Goalkeeper of the Year Award.